 Applying knowledge and understanding: the students must know how to build matrices of data and manage them through software.
 They must be able to correctly interpret the outputs provided by the statistical software.
 The students must be able to understand the interdependence between the socio-economic system and the environmental one.

 Making judgements: the students should develop the skills necessary to assess the effectiveness of environmental policies and the factors that can determine their success/failure.
 The students should also demonstrate interest in analyzing an environmental phenomenon as well as the ability to assess its implications.

-Communication: the students should be able to answer with clearly and competently to the questions of the written/oral exams.
-The students should also be able to explain with clearly and competently the results obtained from the analyses conducted (with the professor and/or independently) and contextualize the environmental phenomenon analyzed highlighting the interdependencies with the socio-economic system.
+Communication: the students should be able to answer with clearly and competently to the questions of the oral exams.
+The students should also be able to explain with clearly and competently the results obtained from the analyses conducted (with the professor and/or independently) and to contextualize the environmental phenomenon analyzed highlighting the interdependencies with the socio-economic system.

 Lifelong learning skills: The students should be able to show a good learning ability and autonomy in investigating in-depth the matters of the Course using the references provided by the professor.